this is our sport and we want to see it grow

 William Bannerman Junior Squash Spirit of the Game Award

 Robert Brooks Bursary

 Established in 2016 by the Bannerman/Crossman family, this award is presented annually to the junior player in Ontario who best represents the values of William Bannerman by playing with the utmost sportsmanship and respect for the game, and who has a genuine love and joy of the sport that is infectious.
 The award recipient will be a junior player who is likely to play squash for life, encourage and coach others of any level and be a humble and enthusiastic shepherd of the sport.
-This player is not necessarily someone who has achieved high performance success, but someone who will clearly impact the sport and other players through his or her "spirit of the game".
+This player is someone who will clearly impact the sport and other players through his or her "spirit of the game".
 One male and one female will receive a $250 bursary each.

 The Robert Brooks Bursary has been established by the Braff Family and Friends to offer financial support to Ontario grade 12 students who have excelled in both school and squash.
 The successful recipients of the Scholarship will be individuals (one male and one female) who have continually shown passion and sportsmanship, both on and off the court, and who are entering higher education (college or university).
 Successful recipients will have demonstrated a long time commitment to the programming of Squash Ontario.
 This bursary provides at least $850 to each recipient who will have been accepted for continuing education in an accredited college or university.
 Click here for past recipients.